DreHF101/BlackCnoteHYIP/BLACKCNOTE-CANONICAL-PATHS.md

 3. **Review debug logs** in `blackcnote/wp-content/logs/`
 4. **Check script documentation** for path references
 5. **Verify service connectivity** using the health check endpoints

+## **Troubleshooting Port Conflicts and Performance**

+### **Port Conflicts**
+- If you get errors about ports 5174, 3000, or 3001 being in use, run:
+  - `npx kill-port 5174 3000 3001`
+  - Or manually: `netstat -ano | findstr :5174` and `taskkill /PID [PID] /F`
+- If Browsersync starts on 3002 or 3003, it means 3000/3001 were busy
+- If you get a permission error, try running your terminal as administrator
+- If all else fails, reboot your machine

+### **Docker Resource Allocation**
+- For best performance, allocate at least 2 CPUs and 4GB RAM in Docker Desktop → Settings → Resources
+- Restart Docker after changing resources

 **Last Updated**: December 2024
 **Version**: 2.0